 India logs 5,554 fresh Covid cases, 18 deaths

-New Delhi: In the past 24 hours, India logged 5,554 new Covid-19 cases and 18 deaths, the Union Health Ministry said on Saturday.
+New Delhi: India reported 5,554 fresh Covid infections in the past 24 hours against 6,093 cases on the previous day, the Union Health Ministry said on Saturday.

+In the same period, 18 more Covid-related fatalities, took the death toll to 5,28,139 as per the report.

-The active caseload has come down to 48,850 accounting for 0.11 per cent of the country’s total positive cases.
+Meanwhile, the active caseload has come down to 48,850 cases, accounting for 0.11 per cent of the total positive cases.

-While the daily positivity rate declined to 1.47 per cent, the weekly positivity rate stood at 1.80 per cent.
+Meanwhile, the Daily Positivity rate has marginally declined to 1.47 per cent, while the Weekly Positivity Rate currently stands at 1.80 per cent.

 Also in the same period, a total of 3,76,855 tests were conducted across the country, increasing the overall tally to over 88.90 crore.